Taste Zespri Programme – Key Changes for 2021

 - Consumer sensory work will take place in 2021 to understand whether further changes to Gold3 TZG could be made.
 Consumer sensory work will also be undertaken to understand if the Hayward TZG curve could be altered as well.

-If you have any further questions, please contact NZKGI Performance and Supply Manager, Margot Cotter here.
+If you have further questions please contact NZKGI here.